-Course Web Site: Assignments, announcements, lecture notes, handouts and homework will be posted on our course web site.
+Course Web Site: Assignments, announcements, lecture notes, handouts and homework will be posted on our course web site (https://learnuw.wisc.edu/).
 You will also use the web site to complete online pre-lab quizzes and to view your grades.